Silicon Valley Monterey Bay Council: Council merger

 The Santa Clara Council had successfully balanced its budget from 2002 to 2012 and had attracted new membership every month for nearly four years.
 It was recognized by the National Council of the Boy Scouts of America as a Centennial Quality Council every year from 2006 and 2010 and was a Gold level Journey to Excellence Council in 2011.

 The Monterey Bay Area Council was on “conditional charters” during 2010 and 2011 and was given specific goals to balance its budget and increase its membership.
 The Council failed to reach those goals and in 2012 the national BSA gave the Monterey Bay Area Council a “transitional charter” and instructed it to seek a merger.
 In July 2012, the Monterey Bay Area Council announced it would be merging with the Santa Clara County Council.
 The announcement attributed the merger in large part to more than a million dollars in debt accumulated by the Monterey Bay Area Council.
 Expenses included the construction of a fish ladder and a new dining lodge at Camp Pico Blanco.
 The Monterey Bay Area Council had also experienced continuous declining enrollment.
 In early 2012, the existing council board asked the Santa Clara County Council to operate the council while the merger was underway.

 The Santa Clara Council formed a committee to complete the merger and study which of the three camps it will continue to own—Camp Pico Blanco, Camp Hi-Sierra, and Chesebrough Scout Reservation.
 In September 2012, the combined councils announced that over 75 names had been suggested by volunteers for the new council, and that from among these names they had chosen Silicon Valley Monterey Bay Council as the combined council's name.
 The merger was finalized in December 2012.

-Order of the Arrow

-In the summer of 2007 the Esselen Lodge celebrated its 50th anniversary.
-The Esselen Lodge has three chapters: Sit Caw Yu, which means White Bear Clan (Loma Prieta District); Yakiski Shanax, which means Thick Fog in Esselen (Santa Lucia District); and Quetzalcoatl, also known as the Q (San Benito District).